DataDog/the-monitor/elb/how_to_collect_aws_elb_metrics.md

 *This post is part 2 of a 3-part series on monitoring Amazon ELB.
 [Part 1](https://www.datadoghq.com/blog/top-elb-health-and-performance-metrics) explores its key performance metrics, and [Part 3](https://www.datadoghq.com/blog/monitor-elb-performance-with-datadog) shows you how Datadog can help you monitor ELB.*

+*__Note:__ The metrics referenced in this article pertain to [classic](https://aws.amazon.com/elasticloadbalancing/classicloadbalancer/) ELB load balancers.
+We will cover Application Load Balancer metrics in a future article.*

 This part of the series is about collecting ELB metrics, which are available from AWS via CloudWatch.
 They can be accessed in three different ways:

 -   [Using the AWS Management Console](#console)